DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

-**E. Did you include 1-2 simple models, for example with classification LDA, Logistic Regression or KNN?** yes, for basic models, we tried:
+**E. Did you include 1-2 simple models, for example with classification LDA, Logistic Regression or KNN?**
- - KNN regression
- - ridge regressor
+Yes, for the basic model, we try a non-parametric model called KNN regressior.
+We also try another linear parametric model called ridge regression on our dataset to predict our targeted variable.

 **F. Did you pick an appropriate set of models to solve the problem?
 Did you justify why these models and not others?**
 For basic models, we tried